Manager's guide to robotic process automation

 What Robotic Process Automation solutions can do?

-By mimicking human interactions with software applications, RPA bots can efficiently perform many preconfigured actions, such as identifying, extracting, and inputting data.
-For example, an RPA solution can detect that an email contains an invoice from a provider, extract the vendor name and the bill amount, and then enter this information into the appropriate fields in your company's CMS.
+For example, an invoice automation RPA solution can process invoices by detecting each email containing an invoice from a provider, extracting the vendor name and the bill amount, and then entering this information into the appropriate fields in your company's CMS.

 Six phases of the RPA lifecycle